ATTENTION: The NHC has issued it's last advisory on Delta as of 10-10-2020. All Graphics and Information on this page will eventually cease to update.

 TCMAT1

-PRESENT MOVEMENT TOWARD THE WEST OR 270 DEGREES AT 10 KT
+PRESENT MOVEMENT TOWARD THE NORTH-NORTHEAST OR 30 DEGREES AT 10 KT

 ESTIMATED MINIMUM CENTRAL PRESSURE 1006 MB